MrLazyTTV/agentzero/docs/installation.md

 ## Windows, macOS and Linux Setup Guide

+> [!NOTE]
+> Linux instructions are provided as general instructions for any Linux distribution.
+If you're using a distribution other than Debian/Ubuntu, you may need to adjust them accordingly.
+>
+> For Debian/Ubuntu, just follow the macOS instructions, as they are the same.

 1. **Install Docker (Docker Desktop application):**
 - Simply put, Docker is a way of running virtual computers on your machine.
 These are lightweight, disposable and isolated from your operating system, so it is a way to safely sandbox Agent Zero.
 - Agent Zero only connects to the Docker container when it needs to execute code and commands.
 The frameworks itself runs on your machine.